 Campus is 15 minutes north of downtown Pittsburgh, exposing students to a variety of cultural, recreational, and career opportunities in a major metropolitan area.
 Ranked among the 50 Best College Towns in America by Best College Reviews, Pittsburgh is home to many corporate headquarters, medical centers, libraries, and a vibrant cultural district.

-Men’s sports include baseball, basketball, cross country, golf, lacrosse, and soccer.
-Women’s sports include basketball, bowling, cross country, soccer, softball, tennis, and volleyball.
+Women’s sports: basketball, bowling, cross country, lacrosse, soccer, softball, tennis, and volleyball.

 The Baierl Athletic Complex offers first-class amenities for students to train, compete, and succeed as student-athletes.

 The Kerr Fitness & Sports Center features a 1,200-seat gymnasium and home-court to the basketball and volleyball teams.
 The Center includes an indoor track, a weight room, cardio equipment, and a smoothie bar.

 La Roche’s outdoor facilities feature an artificial turf field, home to the lacrosse and soccer teams, as well as the John Arnold Senior Memorial Baseball Field and the La Roche Softball Field.

 La Roche prepares students to become responsible citizens as well as confident, compassionate leaders in an ever-changing world.
 Ninety-four percent of graduates find employment, go onto graduate school, perform military service, or participate in volunteer initiatives such as AmeriCorps and the Peace Corps within one year of graduating.

 “The name of La Roche got my foot in the door.
 Even more fortunately, the education and training I received got me the position.” – Erin May ’03